brian-makau/Quote-Me/README.md

 # QuoteMe

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.8.
+The project is a web application that enables a user to create quotes and vote for other quotes.

 ## Development server